DankBulls/danknet/README.md

 }
 </style>

-# 🦌 DankNet: Your AI-Powered Hunting Companion
+# 🦌 DankNet: DankBulls Official Comms App

 DankNet is a cutting-edge hunting communication platform that helps hunters make better decisions using artificial intelligence and LoRa.
 Whether you're planning your next hunt or analyzing your favorite spots, DankNet provides smart insights to improve your success rate.